 “Eleanore Gray is an enjoyable read… an inspiring tale that has a little romance, a little suspense, and a lot of authentic detail about the life of a spunky Ozarks woman.”
 Mary D. – Amazon.com review

 Ebook ISBN: 978-1941097625

 Print ISBN: 978-1463523206

 Goldie M. Lucas

 A native of the Ozark Mountains, Goldie M. Lucas was a published poet whose works were printed in the St. Louis Post-Dispatch and the Globe Democrat.
-Eleanore Gray was her first novel.
+Eleanore Gray was her only novel.
 The story draws heavily upon her childhood memories of growing up in Dean’s Creek.
 Goldie died in 1960, leaving Eleanore Gray nearly finished.
 Now, over fifty years later, Goldie’s final work has finally seen the light of day.

 James N. Lucas

 The fifth of Goldie’s nine children, James N. Lucas was born in 1934.
 When Goldie died, he came into possession of her “super secret project,” the unfinished, handwritten manuscript of Eleanore Gray.
 He held onto the book for decades before finally entrusting it to his niece, Sarah M. Anderson.